Community Standards for Xbox

 - Use double entendres or phrases with inappropriate dual meanings in your profile

 v.
 Fraud benefits no one

 Fraud is any attempt to use deceit or misrepresentation for personal or financial gain.
 When players commit fraud against Xbox, it circumvents the processes that keep things fair for everyone, and ends up making games, add-ons, and subscriptions more expensive for everyone.
-This also applies to trying to make money on Xbox Live in unapproved ways, since doing so bypasses safeguards that exist to help keep everyone safe and financially secure.
+This also applies to trying to make money through Xbox in unapproved ways, since doing so bypasses safeguards that exist to help keep everyone safe and financially secure.